Ouachita to host “Perpetual Frindge” exhibit by guest artist Brad Wreyford through Feb. 26

-Ouachita Baptist University’s Rosemary Adams Department of Visual Arts will host “Perpetual Frindge,” an exhibit by artist Brad Wreyford of Hot Springs, Ark., through Tuesday, Feb.
+Ouachita Baptist University’s Rosemary Adams Department of Art and Design will host “Perpetual Frindge,” an exhibit by artist Brad Wreyford of Hot Springs, Ark., through Tuesday, Feb.
 26. The exhibit will be displayed in the Rosemary Gossett Adams Gallery on the first floor of Moses-Provine Hall and is free and open to the public.

-“The exhibition includes a mixture of non-objective, brightly colored, energetic wall sculptures and paintings,” said Carey Roberson, associate professor of visual arts at Ouachita.
+“The exhibition includes a mixture of non-objective, brightly colored, energetic wall sculptures and paintings,” said Carey Roberson, associate professor of Art and Design at Ouachita.
 “The sculptures are primarily from found materials that are repurposed and reworked, as are his paintings.